Federal Funding Programs

 - Match requirement: The Federal share of eligible project costs is 80 percent.
 Private and State funds can be used to provide the remaining cost-share.

 - Eligible applicants: States, Tribes, localities, MPOs, and U.S. Territories (corridor and community projects).
-Additional eligible entities for community-based projects are State or local authorities with ownership of publicly accessible transportation facilities, which could include housing authorities, parks authorities, public stadium authorities, public development authorities, etc.
+Additional eligible entities for community-based projects include housing authorities, parks authorities, public stadium authorities, public development authorities, and other State or local authorities with ownership of publicly accessible transportation facilities.

 - Frequency: Annual

-The Federal Lands Access Program (FLAP) provides funds for projects on transportation facilities that are located on or adjacent to, or that provide access to, Federal lands (e.g., national parks, national forests).
-Projects are typically located within 10 miles of the Federal land boundary; this can include urban areas which are adjacent to Federal lands.
+The Federal Lands Access Program (FLAP) provides funds for projects on Federal Lands Access Transportation Facilities that are located on or adjacent to, or that provide access to, Federal lands (e.g., national parks, national forests).
+Projects are typically located within 10 miles of the Federal land boundary.
 Funds are distributed by formula among States that have Federal lands.
 State DOTs, Tribes, and local governments interested in EV infrastructure can apply through their State for FLAP funding for charging infrastructure and transportation planning.
-FHWA funded projects must meet the EV Charging Minimum Standards Rule, issued in February 2023.

-- Eligible electric mobility activities: LDV charging, public transportation charging, commercial charging infrastructure planning, workforce development, vehicle acquisition.
+- Eligible EV activities: LDV charging, public transportation charging, commercial charging infrastructure planning, workforce development, vehicle acquisition

 - Eligible applicants: States, Tribes, localities